Rapier (missile): Combat history

 The first known use of a Rapier in combat was in December 1974 during the Second Iraqi–Kurdish War when it shot down an Ilyushin Il-76MD belonging to the Iraqi Air Force.
 The missile belonged to the Iranian army, but it was stationed inside Iraq to protect the Kurdish military headquarters.
 It was fired by a British crew, which seems to have been under contract to either the Iranian government or possibly the missile's manufacturer, BAC.

 A number of years after the Shah was deposed in 1978, during informal contact with senior members of the Iranian army they indicated to a UK support organisation that they had continued to operate the initial batch of 30 launchers that had been delivered prior to the Shah's removal and that they had intercepted and destroyed a number of invading aircraft, significantly more than were engaged in the Falkland activities.

-In April 1982, the original Rapier was deployed during the Falklands War when T Battery of the 12th Regiment Royal Artillery joined 3 Commando Brigade as part of the Falklands Task Force, landing at San Carlos on 21 May.
-Their task was to provide air defence cover for a Harrier landing and re-fuelling pad built on the outskirts of Port San Carlos.
-(T Battery's sister battery, 9 (Plassey) Battery, was not deployed on the islands until after the conflict had ended.)
-63 Squadron RAF Regiment, coincidentally the first unit to have been equipped with Rapier, was deployed at San Carlos bay on 1 June, later deploying around Stanley.
+In April 1982, the original Rapier system was deployed during the Falklands War, when T Battery of the 12th Regiment Royal Artillery joined 3 Commando Brigade as part of the Falklands Task Force.
+The unit landed at San Carlos on 21 May, tasked with providing air defence cover for a Harrier landing and refuelling pad constructed on the outskirts of Port San Carlos.
+T Battery's sister unit, 9 (Plassey) Battery, was not deployed to the islands until after the end of hostilities.

+63 Squadron RAF Regiment, which had been the first unit equipped with the Rapier system, was deployed to San Carlos Bay on 1 June.
+It was later repositioned around Stanley.